All About Growing Catmint Plants

 Catmint is widely adaptable and will be reliably perennial in USDA Zones 4 - 8.

-As with most plants the mature size will depend on the variety you are growing.
+As with most plants, the mature size will depend on the variety you are growing.
 Most catmints are floppy, bushy plants that space about 10 - 24 inches (H) x 12 - 24 inches (W).
 However, there are some varieties that are more compact and other that will grow 4 ft.
 (H) x 3 ft.
-(W) and new varieties are being cultivated regularly.
+(W).
+New catmint varieties are being introduced regularly, so the best thing to do is to shop around and read the plant description, before you buy.

-You will get the best flowering in full sun, however, the plants will also grow well in partial shade.
+You will get the best flowering, if you plant your catmint in full sun, however, the plants will also grow well in partial shade.

 Catmint is a classic for planting under roses.
 The pale colors of catmint complement most roses and the soft, frilly foliage hides the ugly ‘knees’ of the rose bush.